How it’s been going so far…

 Another thing is the images.
 I like to use an image for each article that conveys the message I am trying to get across.
 When I search for a photo, I have an idea of what kind of image I am looking for, but I cannot always find the right one.
 So then I will carry various different searches until I find something I feel fits.
 It may not be what I had in mind originally, but I am happy with many of the images I have found.

 In terms of my plans for the website.
 I have a background in Traditional Oriental Medicine and a long interest in natural health and so I have been considering doing a series of articles on health, which was my original intention, but as my interests range across many different areas, I will likely keep writing about random things under the categories of money, life, spirituality, health and miscellaneous.
-I will also keep up with the blogging updates as a way to check in.
-Here is part 2.

 At the moment, I have been writing blog articles daily.
 I have enjoyed it a lot and it has been pleasing that some people have found it interesting.
 I will continue writing but may slow down the pace for a while and instead focus on building my home page, which until recently was pretty empty.